 The South Shore Opera Company was the dream of Founder Dr. Marvin Lynn, to make opera accessible to audiences of all ages on the South Side of Chicago and to provide greater professional opportunities for diverse artists.
 The company was created in 2008 in partnership with the Advisory Council of the South Shore Cultural Center as an arts partner with the Chicago Park District.
 Dr. Lynn served as Executive Director, with Elizabeth Norman as the first Artistic Director, and Cornelius Johnson the first Music Director.
 Cornelius Johnson served as Artistic Director from to 2010 to 2018.

-The South Shore Opera Company provides two free performances annually for the community fulfilling the goal of making opera and musical theater accessible to an underserved audience.
-Each season South Shore Opera Company audiences have enjoyed the best and brightest of Chicago’s operatic talent in scenes from classic operas, musical theater, and the rarely performed works of Black composers.
-The diverse productions have aﬀorded opportunities for emerging young professionals to share their talent with large audiences, acclimating them to the demands of a vocal classical career.
-Each season South Shore Opera Company audiences have enjoyed the best and brightest of Chicago’s operatic talent in scenes from classic operas, musical theater, and art songs of Black composers.
+The South Shore Opera Company provides two free performances annually for the community, fulfilling the goal of making opera and music theater accessible to underserved audiences.
+Our diverse productions have aﬀorded opportunities for emerging young professionals to share their talent with large audiences, working with seasoned professionals and acclimating them to the demands of career as a classical vocalist.

-The Company highlights were featured by the Chicago Tribune, Chicago Magazine, Harry Porterfield’s Someone You Should Know, Channel 7, and Chicago Cultural Center’s Day at the Opera, Ravinia Festival, Dr. King Interfaith Breakfast, and the Chicago Community Trust 98th Anniversary.
+The Company has been featured by the Chicago Tribune, Chicago Magazine, Harry Porterfield’s Someone You Should Know, Channel 7, and Chicago Cultural Center’s Day at the Opera, Ravinia Festival, Dr. King Interfaith Breakfast, and the Chicago Community Trust 98th Anniversary.